-Patients who signed the consent form and are eligible for the PRE-D study will enter the experimental phase and will be randomized into two groups:
+Patients who signed the consent form and are eligible for the Preventing Perinatal Depression (PRE-D) study will enter the experimental phase and will be randomized into two groups:

 - Clinician-Assisted Internet Monitoring (C-AIM) consisting of six in-clinic sessions followed by 10 web-based sessions.